robocup-at-work/sml-embodied-autonomous-intelligence/FAQ.md

 ### Why the new format ?
 From 2026 onwards, both former league formats will cease to exist.
-To continue with RoboCup Industrial as a unified community, a practical competition concept has to be established.
+To continue with RoboCup Industrial as a unified community, a practical workshop concept has to be established.
 One that protects legacy while dropping balast.

 ### Which elements are retained ?
 While we abandon most former competition structures, we retain essential and well-explored robotic skills, such as navigation, manipulation, and planning.